 We all recognize the personhood of other-than-human beings, from animals to plants to rocks and weather patterns, to those unseen spirits like stories or luck.
 We would never consider this a matter of religion, though — just a practical matter of survival.
 Human beings can survive only thanks to our kinship with other-than-human beings, after all, and how could we ever convince them to give us what we need if we did not first respect the personhood they show us?
 How could we get to know them well enough without noticing that they act like people?
 We consider this the height of pragmatism: if someone acts like a person, treat them like one, regardless of the form they take.

-The Fifth World roleplaying game invites you and your friends to discover a story about a neotribal future together.
+The Fifth World story game invites you and your friends to discover a story about a neotribal future together.
 This sort of collaborative storytelling takes the form of a conversation.
 The game enters into that conversation by adding rules about who can talk, about what, and when.
 These rules exist to push the conversation in a particular direction and to add the sort of unexpected and sometimes unwelcome elements that will keep you from telling your story, so that we can instead tell a story that doesn’t belong to any one of us.

 You’ll play the part of a person in the Fifth World, a character whom you will create.
 You’ll describe this person, her thoughts, and her actions.
 You’ll speak her words and tell us what she does, at least at first.
 After playing the character for a while, you might discover patterns in her thoughts, behavior, and motivation, and playing the part may shift from deciding what she does to simply following her by staying true to her character.